aberenguerpas/OpenCrawler/README.md

   <h3 align="center">Open data crawler</h3>

   <p align="center">
-    An awesome tool to craw data to your projects from open data portals
+    A tool to craw data to your projects from open data portals
     <br />
     <a href="https://github.com/aberenguerpas/opendatacrawler/issues">Report Bug</a>
     ·